vitorkrasniqi/Implementing_ML/resources/Reports/milestone4-report.md

 You can see our runs [here](https://wandb.ai/michaelahavl/our-wandb?workspace=user-michaelahavl).
 Two of them are marked as failed because the the score was not properly defined, but otherwise it has all the data.

 ## Task 3)
+The jupyter notebook can be seen in our repository.
+There are comments for the code as well.